 The park first opened on Nov.
 17, 1956, and was the result of creative efforts donated to the City by Mr. Hank Ketchum, creator of the Dennis the Menace comic strip.
 The Monterey Peninsula Jaycees also donated extensive hours of labor towards the development of this children's playground.
 Since then, Dennis the Menace Park has undergone several renovations, each time making the park brighter and better!

-Please note: The steam engine which has been located at Dennis the Menace Park since 1956 is currently fenced off.
-The city staff is attempting to find a way to allow access while meeting our current safety standards.
-Your patience is appreciated as we search for a solution to this issue.
+Please note: The steam engine which has been located at Dennis the Menace Park since 1956 is currently fenced off, as it does not meet current required safety standards.

 777 Pearl Street.
 Multi-use recreation facility for youth, teen, and adult activities.
 Programming information: 646.3873. [more...]